Utagai/curio/README.md

 *   `npm run lint`: Lints the codebase using ESLint.
 *   `npm run test`: Runs tests using Jest.
 *   `npm run mongod`: Starts a local MongoDB instance.
-*   `npm run cleandata`: Deletes all data from the local MongoDB instance.
+*   `npm run cleandata`: Deletes all data from the local MongoDB instance and the file-based database.